akeneo/pim-docs/cookbook/import_export/index.rst

-How To Customize Import / Export
+How to Customize Import / Export
 ================================

+This chapter gives details on how to create and customize connectors.

 .. toctree::